Terrific (comics): Style and contents

 The Marvel material in the Power Comics titles were frequently edited to replace American spellings and slang with their British equivalents.
-Dialogue and/or images were also changed occasionally to remove snags in continuity caused by the lack of synchronisation between reprints of different storylines.
-The alterations were quite crudely done and easy to spot.
+Dialogue or images were also changed occasionally to remove snags in continuity caused by the lack of synchronisation between reprints of different storylines.
 Despite the amount of Marvel Comics material in the title, there was a relative lack of credit given to Marvel and the individual American creators of the material used.
 Marvel credit boxes containing the names of Stan Lee, Steve Ditko, Jack Kirby, and the like were invariably deleted from the splash pages; the space they occupied was either left blank or covered with drawn-in artwork.
 Apart from the compulsory copyright acknowledgment in small print, the name "Marvel" was never mentioned — wherever it appeared in the strips it was changed to "Power".

 A distinctive feature of Terrific was the full-colour pin-up that featured as the back cover of most issues.
 Many of these were reprinted from American Marvel comics, but at least some were produced especially for Power Comics by a young Barry Windsor-Smith.